CS-179K/Blackjack/README.md

 6. Run command flask --app Game --debug run
 7. Click on the link in terminal

+Installation Instructions for Window:<br>
+1. Install Git from their website https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+2. Clone the git repository with git clone https://github.com/CS-179K/Blackjack.git
+3. Download and install Python from https://www.python.org/downloads/ // Latest Verision, Remember to check the box to add python to PATH during installation
+4. Verify pip is install by running command pip --version in the command prompt
+5. Run command pip install -r requirements.txt
+6. Run commmad pip show flask //if flask is not installed, install it with pip install flask
+7. Run command flask --app Game --debug run
+8. Click on the link in command prompt

+Installation Instructions for macOS:<br>
+1. Install Homebrew via this command in terminal /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+2. Install Git via this command in terminal brew install git
+3. Clone git repository via this command git clone https://github.com/CS-179K/Blackjack.git
+4. Path to the Blackjack Folder in terminal via cd
+5. Verify that python is installed on device with command python3 --version
+6. Install pip with command sudo easy_install pip
+7. Run the command pip3 install -r requirements.txt
+8. Run the command pip3 show flask
+9. Run the command flask --app Game --debug run
+10. Access the application via the link in terminal output

 ## **Usage Instructions**
-Option 1: Play blackjack from the home screen.<br>
+Option 1: Start a game of blackjack directly from the home screen.
-Option 2: Checkout Different Gamemodes like Count Cards Practice, Normal Game, or Basic Stratgey Practice<br>
+Option 2: Explore various game modes such as Card Counting Practice, Standard Game, or Basic Strategy Training.

-Every gamemode will provide buttons to press to play blackjack ie. hit, stay, double, insurance, surrender, and betting on (specific gamemodes)<br>
+Each game mode features buttons for actions like Hit, Stay, Double, Insurance, Surrender, and specific betting options.
-If you are interested in saving your highscore, bankroll, wins, and total games played.
-Consider registering an account, so that you are able to login into your account to pick up where you left off!<br>
+To save your high scores, bankroll, wins, and total games played, consider creating an account.
+Registering will allow you to log in and continue your progress seamlessly!

 ## **Details**
 **Major Functional Features**